 Depending on how early you retire, taking an early retirement package can reduce your Social Security checks.
 Social Security benefits are calculated using your average wages over 35 working years.
 Filing for benefits before your full retirement age (either 66 or 67) will reduce your benefits and delaying until age 70 will increase payments.

 Since Social Security benefits include 35 years of average earnings, if you retire before working 35 years, the SSA will use $0 salary as part of the average.
 Essentially, this means if you started working at 22, you’ll need to work until at least age 57 to get a full work history.
 Because salary increases as we get older, working longer also means substituting high-earning years and letting years of early career salary income fall off.
-Only income up to the Social Security wage base is included, $137,700 in 2020 and $142,800 in 2021.
+Only income up to the Social Security wage base is included, which is $147,000 in 2022.

 Whether or not this will materially impact your retirement plan is another matter.
 If your spouse is the breadwinner, that alone could boost your benefits.
 Also, if your employer offers Social Security bridging, you might still come out on top.
 Also consider whether it’s better to tap retirement accounts and defer Social Security longer.